If you will notice from the previous example, when we call parse, the immediate reaction

 called simple even if this is heavily biased by the small code size.
 Indeed, moving a 1000 line

-to more proper error handling might be feasible in an additional
+library from unwrap to more proper error handling might be feasible in an additional

 100 lines of code though the necessary refractoring definitely would not be trivial.